-I used a 12×12 inch cake pan.
+I love these NASCAR birthday cakes.
+For this one, I used a 12×12 inch cake pan.
 This is chocolate cake with fudge filling.
 I used whipping cream to cover the cake.
 I divided the cream and colored it green for the grass, blue for the border and plain for the track lines.

 I used crushed Oreo biscuits for the race track itself.
 I also used plastic tress and some chocolate stones which I placed on the top most corner.